Schleicher Electronic: History

 The company was founded as “Schleicher Relais Werke” by Otto Schleicher in 1937.
 In 1958, “Schleicher Relais Werke” presented the MZ 54 time-delay relay at the first industrial trade fair in Hannover.
 It was the first multifunctional time-delay relay, and due to its purely electromechanical basis, is still used in many ways.
 Electromechanical (and later electronic) time-delay relays made “Schleicher Relais Werke” internationally known.

 In 1976, Schleicher developed and marketed a programmable controller (PLC).
 In collaboration with the Fraunhofer Institute, Schleicher developed a numerical control (NC) kernel in 1983.
 They are one of the few CNC manufacturers with their own software kernel.

 In 1986, the company received the Berlin-Brandenburg Innovation Prize for an “Online Curve Interpolator” for generating free-form curves (in NC machines).
 In 1988, the Promodul-U CNC-RC-PLC system was introduced, and safety control devices were introduced to the market in 1989.
 In 1995, production was changed from assembly-belt production to group-workstations, a very new concept at the time.
 Starting in 2003, Schleicher Electronic was acquired by Wieland Group.
 Wieland incorporated Schleicher into the parent company in certain product areas and discontinued a series of product developments.
 At that time, Schleicher was mainly a production and development company and dependent on the sales department of Wieland, until they were sold to Aurelius AG in 2007.
-After reorganisation, the expansion of the sales department and establishment in the Asian market, Aurelius AG sold the company in the summer of 2013 to entrepreneur Sven Dübbers.
+After reorganization, the expansion of the sales department and establishment in the Asian market, Aurelius AG sold the company in the summer of 2013 to entrepreneur Sven Dübbers.